NUBSLI releases updated fees guidance

 View the updated fees guidance.

-NUBSLI reminds those booking the services of BSL/English interpreters that these figures are guidance only and that you should confirm an interpreter’s fee prior to booking them.
+NUBSLI reminds those booking the services of BSL/English interpreters that these figures are guidance only, and the median (midpoint) of all the survey responses we receive.
+You should confirm an interpreter’s fee before booking them.